redpulp/SoftBodyEngine/README.md

 ## What is this project
-A Work in Progress basic soft-body simulation, using the Macroquad library to handle the graphics.
+A Work in Progress basic physics engine, using [Macroquad](https://macroquad.rs/) to handle the graphics.
+Especially focused on basics of soft-body mechanics.

 ## How to run
 Until I set up Docker or WASM, `cargo run` (cargo required).